randommm/simple-rusty-tcpserver/README.md

-# Simple webserver in Rust
+# Simple TCP server in Rust

-With test client in Python
+A simple TCP server in Rust and a test client script in Python.

-Filter on Wireshark: `tcp.port == 20020`
+You can filter packets on Wireshark with `tcp.port == 20200`